Ahoy! I'm Dr. Rob Bell and I'll be your coach.

 But, it happens.

-It sometimes happens to the very best, but I'm here to show you how you'll never have to go through that anguish and pain ever again!
+It sometimes happens to the very best, but I'm here to show you how to never choke again so you won't have to go through that anguish and pain ever!

 The fear, embarrassment, and hurt will evaporate.